skip to content

 How to tell us about your extenuating circumstances

-Please ask your teacher, doctor or care worker to complete our extenuating circumstances form.
+Please ask your teacher, doctor or care worker to advise the College that is assessing your application.

-If you are reporting minor issues or things that happened a long time ago and there is no one who can complete it for you, you can complete the form yourself.
+If you are reporting minor issues or things that happened a long time ago and there is no one who can complete it for you, you can write to the College yourself.

-The form should be completed and submitted to the College you’ve applied to around the same time as your UCAS application.
-If you want to start your course in 2025 the College needs to receive the form by:
+The information should be submitted to the College you’ve applied to around the same time as your UCAS application.